 By now, you’ve covered almost all your company-related aspects, your customers, and your competitors as well.
 It’s time to talk about how you’re going to reach your customers and drive traffic to your eCommerce website.

 It’s important to keep in mind that every potential customer is different, and there are many organic and paid marketing techniques that you can use to reach each of them.
-From SEO, social media, content marketing, email marketing to influencers, these proven techniques will surely acquire customers and drive traffic to your online store.
+From SEO, social media, content marketing, and email marketing to influencers, these proven techniques will surely acquire customers and drive traffic to your online store.

 So, this stage is all about defining: